-The Watch antibiotic use for patients with each given final syndrome classification was similar to those with that same initial syndrome classification (Figure 3A, C versus 3B, D) – suggesting that in these groups it is not only uncertainty but perhaps other factors such as age and severity of disease, influencing clinicians to err on the side of caution, thus driving excess Watch use.
-The role of sepsis mandates [21,22] or systemic fear of missing sepsis, including fear of potential litigation, may also contribute, at the expense of optimal antimicrobial stewardship.
+The Watch antibiotic use for patients within each given final syndrome classification was similar to those with that same initial syndrome classification (Figure 3A, C versus 3B, D) – suggesting that in these groups it is not only uncertainty but perhaps other factors such as age and severity of disease, influencing clinicians to err on the side of caution, thus driving excess Watch use.
+The role of sepsis mandates [21,22] or fear of missing sepsis, and potential litigation, may also contribute, at the expense of optimal AMS.
 The high proportion of Watch antibiotics in some groups appears appropriate, such as CNS infections where third-generation cephalosporins are recommended as first-line, or in UTI and intra-abdominal infections caused by Gram-negative bacteria with varying resistance profiles.

-The most common causative bacteria reported were: Escherichia coli, Streptococcus pyogenes (GAS) and Staphylococcus aureus, which were all associated with considerable empiric Watch antibiotics use.
+The most common causative bacteria reported Escherichia coli, Streptococcus pyogenes (GAS) and Staphylococcus aureus, were all associated with considerable empiric Watch antibiotics use.
 Whilst the resistance pattern of E. coli is variable, warranting broader spectrum antibiotics, this finding is particularly striking for S. pyogenes, where often penicillin is a suitable choice.
-[23] This may reflect the wide variety of syndromes and severity of syndrome that can be associated with this pathogen, ranging from URTI or soft tissue infections to severe pneumonia or bacteremia with toxin-mediated septic shock.
+[23] This may reflect the wide variety of syndromes and severity of syndrome associated with this pathogen, ranging from URTI or soft tissue infections to severe pneumonia or (toxin-mediated) septic shock.

 The most common causative viruses were Influenza A/B, Rhino/Enterovirus and RSV.
 More than 60% of patients with RSV and Rhino/Enterovirus received antibiotics, and strikingly, overall 79.7% received Watch antibiotics.
-Since most of these viruses can cause systemic disease, this may trigger sepsis screening and empiric use of Watch antibiotics as has previously been described in other reports.
-[24] Sepsis-like presentations of viral illness (e.g. enterovirus, pseudo-croup) are common presentations in pediatric EDs and may contribute to inappropriate antibiotic prescribing.
-The COVID-19 pandemic has highlighted an example of how sepsis-like presentations of viral illness in adult patients can lead to increased use of inappropriate antibiotics, [25,26] showing the pertinence of this phenomenon in the adult emergency setting too.
+Since most of these common viruses can cause sepsis-like systemic disease, this may trigger sepsis screening and empiric use of Watch antibiotics.
+[24] The COVID-19 pandemic has highlighted how sepsis-like presentations of viral illness in adult patients can lead to increased use of inappropriate antibiotics, [25,26] showing the pertinence of this phenomenon in the adult emergency setting too.